EV SSL Gold Multi-Domain

 - You find a list of countries and company registries for which we currently issue EV Certificates here.
 If your organisation is registered in another country, we are happy to process your application as well.
 However, we ask for your understanding that the above mentioned processing time of 5 to 10 working days cannot always be met in this case.

 - Wildcard entries are not possible in the SSL Gold EV Certificate.
 For Wildcard entries we recommend our SSL Gold Certificate.

 - For orders with multiple domains (Multi-Domain) the free of charge protection of domains with and without “www” is not included.
 Please define your domain entries one by one.

 - Recognised root CA

-- Asymmetric encryption with 2,048 bits and symmetric encryption with up to 256 bits are possible
+- Compatible with all symmetric encryption algorithms for SSL/TLS with key length up to 256 Bit

 - Key use: Digital signature, key encipherment, client authentication, server authentication

 - Distribution on all common browsers and platforms.
 See Compatibility